|The John McCain memorial in Hanoi|

-A few hours later, he inexplicitly voted in favor of repealing the ACA.
+A few hours later, he inexplicitly voted for the Republican-sponsored Better Care Reconciliation Act—the Trumpcare bill McCain said he would could not support.
 Fortunately, the Republicans lost that vote, 43-57, far short of the to votes needed to pass.
 (It would be 50-50 and then Veep Pence would break the tie as he did in the vote to open debate.)

 McCain has not hesitated to criticize Trump, especially in regards to the Russia connection.
 He has questioned Trump's knowledge on national security issues and foreign relations.
 McCain has even been the target of Trump's slings when Trump rediculed the former prisoner of war's service record.

 But when it comes to a vote, as in the Obamacare repeal vote, McCain has consistently followed the party line, choosing party over country.

 McCain's own state is one of 31 states that expanded Medicaid under the ACA, and Republican Gov. Doug Ducey is worried about tens of thousands losing their health insurance.
 His constituents would applaud him if McCain voted against any version of Trumpcare and instead helped the Democrats fix the flaws in the ACA.His vote Monday to repeal the current health care law even though there is no plan to replace it, was in stark contrast to the inspirational words that he uttered earlier in the day.